An American Legend

 Steve Reevis portrayed Chato exceptionally well.
 This movie does remind us of the fate suffered by Chato after Geronimo eventually surrendered.
 It needs to be refreshed in our memories on a regular basis, so that we never forget our government's sense of honor and justice in these Indian matters!

 This is a solid movie with a wonderfully talented cast.
-Gene Hackman and Robert Duvall add tremendously to its appeal to viewers.
+Gene Hackman and Matt Damon add tremendously to its appeal to viewers.
 It is great entertainment and does come closer than most movies to reflecting the truth of the Apache eradication.
 The truth is still out there and maybe someday we will see it.
 Until then, watch this movie and get inspired to search for the truth.